BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Introduction

-In recent years, the success of event cameras~\cite{Gallego_2018,eklt} has garnered significant attention in the research community.
-Event cameras are innovative sensors that asynchronously detect changes in a scene at a very high temporal resolution, capturing events as they occur rather than recording frames at fixed intervals.
-This unique characteristic enables event cameras to perform feature tracking at high frequencies, even under challenging lighting conditions or with fast-moving objects.
+In recent years, event cameras\cite{Gallego_2018,eklt,blinkflow,blinkvision,slide_gcn} have attracted significant attention within the research community, particularly in the field of feature tracking.
+Event cameras are innovative sensors that asynchronously detect changes in a scene with very high temporal resolution, capturing events as they occur rather than recording frames at fixed intervals.
+This capability allows event cameras to track features at high frequencies, even in challenging lighting conditions or with fast-moving objects, where conventional cameras are easy to fail\cite{Zhang_2023_CVPR, zhang2021object}.

-Nevertheless, the event cameras are unable to capture detailed fine-grained texture information like conventional cameras, which can lead to error accumulation and inhibit tracking performance.
-Therefore, in this paper, we leverage an integration of the valuable information from event cameras with that of standard cameras for efficient and powerful feature tracking.
+Nevertheless, the event cameras have inherent limitations.
+For example, event cameras are unable to capture detailed, fine-grained texture information like conventional cameras, and the spatial signal of event cameras could be very sparse in slow-moving scenes.
+As a result, event-only could lead to error accumulation and inhibit tracking performance.
+Therefore, in this paper, we aim to explore efficient and powerful feature tracking by fusing the event data and the image frame from conventional cameras.

-To achieve our objective, we must address two primary challenges: (i) Event cameras and standard cameras do not operate in a synchronized manner, with standard cameras capturing at fixed fps (e.g., 30fps) and event cameras detecting changes asynchronously.
-This mismatch can lead to ambiguity in tracking positions when fusing these two signals. (ii) Another significant challenge is to seamlessly integrate the complementary data from both modalities while minimizing noise interference.